 - Add small objects to the oobleck.
 Do the objects stay on top of the oobleck or do they sink like they are in quicksand?
 My kids had a lot of fun with this one in the dinosaur dig activity where they tried to rescue the little dinosaur figurines from the “mud” oobleck.

-The Science Behind the Oobleck
+The Science Behind the DIY Goop: What is Oobleck?

 Oobleck is a special kind of fluid.
 A fluid is something that can move around easily and change shapes (like water).
 What makes oobleck special?
 It acts like a liquid AND a solid.